acebaggins/guava-collectors/README.md

 ================

 #### Note (4/15/2017)
-This library has been made obsolete by [ Guava 21.0 ](https://github.com/google/guava/wiki/Release21)
+This library has been made obsolete by [Guava 21.0.](https://github.com/google/guava/wiki/Release21)

+If you're using Guava 21.0 then it is suggested to use their method that is part of the immutable collection classes.

 ### What?
 Collectors for Guava collections that mirror Java's Collectors class.